ballerkobe808/invest/README - 12 INDIANA SPECIFIC.txt

 ============================
 General Contractors
 ============================
-It is easy to become a General Contractor $247 dollars Red Flags
+It is easy to become a General Contractor - sign up for $247 dollars Red Flags
 1. They dont pull permits
 2. If you ask "What are you good at?"
 And they say "everything" - nobody can be good at everything